-Both the Atlantic Ocean and Mediterranean Sea create an extensive coastline along Morocco's northern border, while the interior is mountainous.
-The country's landscape is incredibly diverse.
-It is populated by plateaus, luscious valleys and fertile plains, with the Sahara Desert taking up the far south and causing the heat the country is known for.
+Both the Atlantic Ocean and the Mediterranean Sea create an extensive coastline along Morocco's northern border, while the interior is mountainous.
+Morocco's landscape is incredibly diverse, and it is populated by plateaus, luscious valleys and fertile plains, with the Sahara Desert taking up the far south and causing the heat the country is known for.

 Living in Morocco as an expat